AdviseInc/data-recruitment/README-Jordan.md

 **Instructions -**

 1. CSV file **must** be locally downloaded, and you must specify the file path of the CSV in the Python script in order to run the Python script.
 However, this script could function by creating a stage and uploading file elsewhere i.e. GCS buckets
-2. You must input neccesary Snowflake Connection credentials when running this script (I have removed my sensitive data i.e. user/pass from script)
+2. You must input neccesary Snowflake Connection credentials when running this script (I have removed my sensitive data i.e. user/pass from script).
+So you will need to update the script where there is "{placeholder} in the code.

 _____________________________________________